JEFworks/Supplementary-Code/snDropSeq_scTHSseq/README.md

 # Rmd/

 Cleaned up Rmarkdown files recreating main analyses and figures can be found in the Rmd/ folder, courtesy of [Masahiro Kanai](https://github.com/mkanai)

+# demultiplexing/

+Information and scripts from Brandon Sos on how to demultiplex the scTHS-seq data.